Marriage Contracts in Germany

 - Advice on the consequences of marriage, separation, and divorce in Germany

 - Drafting and review of marriage contracts under German law in German and English

 - Enforcement of marriage contracts in divorce cases before German courts

-- Expert opinions on special issues in family law
+- Expert opinions on special issues in German family law

-For a non-binding inquiry, please get in touch with one of our contact persons directly by phone or e-mail or use the contact form at the bottom of this page.
+For an inquiry, please get in touch with one of our contact persons directly by phone or e-mail or use the contact form at the bottom of this page.

 Dr Marko Oldenburger - Your English-speaking lawyer for German marriage contracts